BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Then, all our instance types (+10) went _InsufficientInstanceCapacity_ at the same time.
 We could only work around with a manual ASG we have from our first days on Kubernetes at AWS, on which we could launch on-demand instances as a last-resort fallback.

-Now, we’re using cluster-autoscaler with the expander priority to automatically fallback on lower priority ASGs (see above Scalability/Cluster-autoscaler).
+Now, we’re using **cluster-autoscaler** with the `expander: priority` to automatically fallback on lower priority ASGs (see above Scalability/Cluster-autoscaler).

 It takes us around 10mn to start a node when all our instances are _InsufficientInstanceCapacity_.
 There are other mechanisms that directly detect _InsufficientInstanceCapacity_ on an ASG, so we wouldn't have to wait 5mn before moving on to the next one.
 We’re thinking about implementing them, but they’re not really compatible with cluster-autoscaler right now.